Avneesh-b7/food-del-platform/PROMPTS-2.0.md

 ---

-# 2️⃣ GENERAL / RE-USABLE FUNCTION PROMPT
+# GENERAL / RE-USABLE FUNCTION PROMPT

-(Use this every time you want ChatGPT to generate a backend function)

 You are generating a **production-grade backend function** for a Node.js backend.

-## Follow these requirements strictly:
+## Follow these requirements:

 ### GENERAL REQUIREMENTS